jwharm/flatpak-gradle-generator/README.md

 artifacts are pom, jar and module files and will be stored in a Maven repository layout.

-### Snapshot dependencies
-Maven snapshot dependencies have a unique identifier in the filename.
-The default behavior of the plugin is to set the `"dest-filename"` field to this filename.
-If you want to set `"dest-filename"` to the more generic `library-SNAPSHOT.jar` name, set the option `actualJarName` to `false`.

 ### Modular builds
 In a modular Gradle build, you can add a `tasks.sourcesList {}` block in the build files of the subprojects, to generate a file for each project.

-### Output sorting
-The JSON output is sorted by filename.
-This should make the output a bit more deterministic for the same set of dependencies.

 ### Requirements
 The plugin has been tested with Gradle 8.3.
 The published jar is built